VladChat/luggage-scale/blog_src/content/posts/2025/10/how-much-could-a-government-shutdown-cost-the-economy-and-taxpayers-no-battery-t.md

 - Aim for capacity that matches your airline’s limits (typically 50 lbs/23 kg for economy checked bags, though it varies).
 - A built-in tape measure helps verify carry-on dimensions if aircraft swaps change overhead bin capacity.

 Curious which models are worth it?
-See our curated picks here: <a href="https://luggage-scale.com/buyers-guide/no-battery-travel-scales">Best No-Battery Travel Scales</a>.
+See our curated picks here: Best No-Battery Travel Scales.

 ## Methodology Notes: How Analysts Add Up the Numbers